 - <shardkey>: the name of the shard key.

-- When you run the reshardCollection command, MongoDB clones an existing collection and then applies all operation logs in the existing collection to a new collection.
-When all operation logs are applied, MongoDB switches business to the new collection and deletes the existing collection.
+- When you run the reshardCollection command on MongoDB, it clones an existing collection and then applies all oplogs in the existing collection to a new one.
+After applying all oplogs, MongoDB switches to the new collection and deletes the existing collection.

 - Versioned API

-The Versioned API allows new features and improvements to be flexibly added to the database of each version with full backward compatibility.
-When you want to change an API, you can add a new version of the API and run it on the same server at the same time as the existing version of the API.
-With the accelerated release of MongoDB versions, the Versioned API enables quicker and easier access to the features of the latest MongoDB version.
+Versioned API allows you to add new features to the database of each version with full backward compatibility.
+When you change an API, you can run a new version of the API on the same server at the same time as the existing version of the API.
+As new MongoDB versions are released at a faster pace, the Versioned API feature provides easier access to the features of the latest versions.

-The Versioned API defines a set of commands and parameters that are most commonly used in applications.
-These commands do not change regardless of whether a database release is an annual major release or a quarterly rapid release.
-You can pin the driver to a specific version of the MongoDB API by decoupling the application lifecycle from the database lifecycle.
-This way, even if the database is upgraded and improved, your application can continue to run for several years without modifications to code.
+The Versioned API feature defines a set of commands and parameters that are most commonly used in applications.
+These commands remain unchanged for all database releases, including annual major releases and quarterly rapid releases.
+As a result, the application lifecycle is decoupled from the database lifecycle, which allows you to pin the driver to a specific version of the MongoDB API.
+This way, even after your database is upgraded, your application can continue to run for several years without the need to modify any code.

-Starting with MongoDB 5.0, the default write concern is majority.
-A write operation is committed and write success is passed back to the application only when the write operation is applied to the primary node and persisted to the logs of a majority of secondary nodes.
-This ensures that MongoDB 5.0 can provide stronger data durability guarantees out of the box.
+Starting from MongoDB 5.0, the default level of write concern is majority.
+A write operation is committed, and write success response is passed back to the application only when the write operation is applied to the primary node and persisted to the logs of a majority of secondary nodes.
+This ensures that MongoDB 5.0 provides stronger data durability guarantees out of the box.

 - Long-running snapshot queries

 Long-running snapshot queries improve the versatility and flexibility of applications.
-By default, snapshot queries executed by this feature have an execution duration of 5 minutes.
-You can also customize the duration of a snapshot query.
-In addition, this feature maintains strong consistency with snapshot isolation guarantees without impacting the performance of your live and transactional workloads, and enables snapshot queries to be executed on secondary nodes.
+By default, snapshot queries executed by this feature have a duration of 5 minutes.
+The execution duration can be customizable.
+In addition, this feature maintains strong consistency with snapshot isolation guarantees without affecting the performance of your live and transactional workloads, and allows you to execute snapshot queries on secondary nodes.
 This allows you to run different workloads in a single cluster and scale your workloads to different shards.

 - New MongoDB Shell

-For enhanced user experience, the new MongoDB Shell has been redesigned from the ground up to provide a modern command-line experience, enhanced usability features, and a powerful scripting environment.
+For better user experience, the MongoDB Shell has been redesigned from the ground up to provide a modern command-line experience, enhanced usability features, and a powerful scripting environment.
 The new MongoDB Shell has become the default shell for MongoDB.
-The new MongoDB Shell introduces syntax highlighting, intelligent auto-complete, contextual help, and useful error messages to create an intuitive and interactive experience.
+The new MongoDB Shell introduces syntax highlighting, intelligent auto-complete, contextual help, and useful error messages to create a visualized and interactive experience.

 - Version release adjustment

-Existing indexes are hidden to ensure that these indexes are not used in subsequent queries.
+Existing indexes are hidden to ensure that these indexes will not be used in subsequent queries.
 You can check whether the deletion of a specified inefficient index compromises performance.
 If not, you can delete the inefficient index.

 One or more suffix fields are added to improve the distribution of existing documents on chunks.
-This prevents concurrent access to a single shard and alleviates pressure on servers.
+This prevents the concurrent access to a single shard and decreases pressure on servers.

 A single hash field can be specified in a composite index to simplify the business logic.

-For sharded clusters, a read request can be simultaneously sent to two replicas of the same shard.
-The results first received are used to recover the client.
+For sharded cluster instances, a read request can be sent to two replicas of the same shard simultaneously.
+The results received first are used to recover the client.
 This reduces the request latency.

-Operation logs of the primary database actively flow into the secondary database.
+Oplogs of the primary database are actively sent to the secondary database.
 Compared with the previous version where the secondary database is polled, this method saves nearly half of the round-trip time and improves the performance of data replication between the primary and secondary databases.

 The indexing processes of the primary and secondary databases are synchronized.
-This greatly reduces the latency generated by the primary and secondary databases in the indexing processes and ensures that the secondary database can access the most recent data in a timely manner.
+This greatly reduces the latency generated by the primary and secondary databases in the indexing processes and ensures that the secondary database can access the latest data in a timely manner.

 The primary node synchronizes a portion of read traffic to the secondary node for processing.
 The secondary node processes read traffic, which can reduce the access latency.

-MongoDB supports resumable upload during full synchronization between primary and secondary nodes.
-This prevents the need for a full synchronization from scratch in the event of a network disconnection.
+ApsaraDB for MongoDB supports resumable upload during full synchronization between primary and secondary nodes.
+This prevents synchronization from beginning in case of network disconnection.

-You can customize the retention period of operation logs.
-When operation logs are cleared, full synchronization from the primary node is required.
+You can customize the retention period of oplogs.
+When oplogs are cleared, full synchronization from the primary node is required.